ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 components for the incident management are incident client and incident server.

-Incident server can be deployed in network operation platforms,network analytic platforms, controllers {{!RFC8969}} and provides functionalities such as network incident identification, report, diagnosis, resolution, or querying for network incident lifecycle management.
+Incident server can be deployed in network operation platforms, network analytic platforms, controllers {{!RFC8969}} and provides functionalities such as network incident identification, report, diagnosis, resolution, or querying for network incident lifecycle management.